 These condensed interim consolidated financial statements reflect all adjustments, in the opinion of PHLY's management, that are necessary for a fair presentation of the results of operations for the period presented.
-Operating results for the three-month and year-to-date periods are not necessarily indicative of the results that may be expected for any subsequent quarter or year.
+Operating results for the three-month period and full year are not necessarily indicative of the results that may be expected for any subsequent quarter or year.